-For many, that’s enough to immediately buy the product and start learning now.
-And that may work out just fine!
+Rosetta Stone is a critically acclaimed language learning program, and for many learners that’s enough to immediately buy the product and start learning now.

 But for language learners who want to look around, crane their necks and say, “What else is there?”—well, this post is for you.